stormpath/stormpath-sdk-node/docs/app/views/client.md

 #### Returns

-void; the created `Application` returned from the server will be provided to the `callback` as the callback's second parameter.
+The created `Application` returned from the server will be provided to the `callback` as the callback's second parameter.

 ---

 <a name="createDirectory"></a>
 ### <span class="member">method</span> createDirectory(directory, *[options,]* callback)